decision-labs/fieldcamp/README.md

 ## Create database

-Add `postgis` to the default postgresql template or manualy add it after creating the database
+Add `postgis` to the default postgresql template or manually add it after creating the database

     rake db:create